joemmalatesta/HackerLink/README.md

 - Write to tables with userID
 - Test resend API
 - I can get the userID from anywhere in the app.
 On account creation, do I need to map userID to email? or does it do that for me?

+### Issues
+- Right now my [event] slug sometimes redirects to favicon.png and messes up the routing. see [issue](https://github.com/sveltejs/kit/issues/3748)
+- I have no idea how to setup this DB...